 CBS shows this season (so far): 48 Hours, 60 Minutes, The Amazing Race, The Big Bang Theory, Big Brother, Big Brother: Celebrity Edition, Blood & Treasure, Blue Bloods, Bull, Criminal Minds, Elementary, Fam, FBI, God Friended Me, The Good Fight, Happy Together, Hawaii Five-0, Life In Pieces, Love Island, MacGyver, Madam Secretary, Magnum PI, Million Dollar Mile, Mom, Murphy Brown, NCIS, NCIS: Los Angeles, NCIS: New Orleans, NCIS: The Cases They Can’t Forget, The Neighborhood, Ransom, The Red Line, SEAL Team, Survivor, SWAT, Whistleblower, The World’s Best, and Young Sheldon.

-CW shows this season (so far): The 100, Arrow, Black Lightning, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, iZombie, Jane the Virgin, My Last Days, The Originals, The Outpost, Penn & Teller: Fool Us, Riverdale, Supergirl, Supernatural, Valor, and Whose Line Is It Anyway?.
+CW shows this season (so far): The 100, All American, Arrow, The Big Stage, Black Lightning, Burden of Truth, Charmed, The Code, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, In the Dark, iZombie, Legacies, Masters of Illusion, My Last Days, The Outpost, Penn & Teller: Fool Us, Riverdale, Roswell New Mexico, Supergirl, and Supernatural, Whose Line Is It Anyway?.